zandi/ebpf-stack-pivot-detection/whitepaper.md

 program should have its stack complicates detection, but existing real-world software is still predictable enough for this approach to be amenable.

+This also demonstrates that at least in certain cases, using eBPF to implement exploitation countermeasures is feasible, allowing for a more proactive defense than simple alert-based systems.

 ## Further Research

 This initial approach to tracking and determining 'legitimate' stack regions